Birmingham Car Accident Attorney

-We can help ensure that your claim is presented in a clear, complete, and timely manner.
-We can evaluate whether your medical records reflect the true extent of your injuries.
+We can help present your claim in a clear, complete, and timely manner.
+Furthermore, we can evaluate whether your medical records reflect the true extent of your injuries

-Let our car accident attorneys in Birmingham worry about securing your fair compensation while you concentrate on your health.
-Contact us as soon as possible after you’re in a car crash or sustain an injury for a free case evaluation.
+Let our car accident lawyers in Birmingham worry about securing your fair compensation while you concentrate on your health.
+Contact us immediately after a car crash or sustain an injury for a free case evaluation.

 Why Do I Need a Birmingham Car Accident Lawyer?

-Some people believe that they will be able to keep more of whatever money they receive for their Alabama car accident injuries by not hiring an attorney.
-This is exactly what insurance companies want people to believe, which is why agents will often encourage victims to ‘keep lawyers out of this.’
+Some people believe they can keep more of whatever money they receive for their Alabama car accident injuries by not hiring an attorney.
+That is precisely what insurance companies want people to believe, which is why agents will often encourage victims to “keep lawyers out of this.”

-In truth, insurers prefer dealing with people who do not have legal representation because such individuals usually have little or no idea how to handle a personal injury claim.
-An experienced attorney backed by a seasoned legal team, however, will be able to determine the true value of your case with a free consultation.
-Then we will fight to make sure you obtain all of the compensation you deserve.
+In truth, insurers prefer dealing with people who do not have legal representation because they usually don’t know how to handle a personal injury claim.
+An experienced attorney, backed by a seasoned legal team, can determine the true value of your case with a free consultation.
+Then we will fight to recover the compensation you deserve.

-While insurance representatives for the at-fault party may seem genuinely concerned about your well-being and express a willingness to make sure you are taken care of, most initial phone conversations with victims are largely intended to get the victims to unknowingly make damaging recorded statements about their crashes, which ultimately hurt their cases.
-Farris, Riley & Pitt, LLP can handle these phone calls on your behalf and immediately begin negotiating a fair and full settlement, covering all of your past, present, and future needs.
+While insurance representatives for the at-fault party may seem genuinely concerned about your well-being, their goal is to get you to make damaging recorded statements about the crash.
+Remember, anything you say to an insurer could ultimately hurt your cases.
+Farris, Riley & Pitt, LLP can handle these phone calls on your behalf and begin negotiating a fair and full settlement, covering all your past, present, and future needs.

 Why Choose Farris, Riley & Pitt, LLP To Handle My Case?

 Farris, Riley & Pitt, LLP wants justice for you and your family.
-We seek to negotiate a settlement that includes money for your medical expenses, lost income, lost future earnings, pain and suffering, and emotional distress.
+We aim to negotiate a settlement covering medical expenses, lost income, future earnings, pain, suffering, and emotional distress.

 We can help you through every stage of a personal injury claim and provide you with professional, personal, and compassionate representation.
-The Personal Injury Attorneys at Farris, Riley & Pitt, LLP are dedicated to ensuring the best possible outcome for you and your family.
+The personal injury attorneys at Farris, Riley & Pitt, LLP want to help you achieve the best possible outcome for you and your family.

-Our firm also handles auto accident cases on a contingency fee basis, which means that you do not pay any fees for our services unless you receive a monetary award.
+Our firm also handles auto accident cases on a contingency fee basis.
+That means you do not pay any fees unless you receive a monetary award.

 Looking to Switch Accident Attorneys?
 We Break Down How This Process Works